 The State of Estate Taxes

 The tax is surprisingly large.
-On a roughly six million dollar estate, the taxes payable to New York exceed five hundred thousand dollars.
-An estate over ten million would owe over a million in estate tax.
+On a roughly seven million dollar estate, the taxes payable to New York exceed five hundred thousand dollars.
+An estate over ten million would owe close to a million in estate tax.

 These New York estate taxes are avoidable if you have a spouse and you create an estate plan using two trusts – one for each spouse.
 By setting up two trusts, over which you and your spouse both have complete control, you may double the exemption and would not have to pay estate taxes unless you exceeded the two exemptions.
 This planning must be done before the first spouse dies.
 The technique is explained in detail in the following article “Disclaimer Trusts for Couples with Taxable Estates”.

-The Federal exemption is expected to be reduced from the 11.7 million exemption passed by the Trump administration to the 5.93 million that New York uses, under the Biden administration.
-Current thinking is that this will not occur in 2021 but more likely in 2022.
-For larger estates, there remains a planning opportunity by making gifts while the higher exemption is in place for one more year.
+The Federal exemption is expected to be reduced from the 12.92 million exemption passed by the Trump administration to the 6.85 million that New York uses at the end of 2025.
+For larger estates, there remains a planning opportunity by making gifts while the higher exemption is in place.
 You may use any of your estate tax exemptions to make gifts while you are living.
 These gifts are reported to the IRS and get subtracted from what you may give at death.

 One added attraction to gifting is that New York does not tax gifts -- so that gifts also avoid onerous estate taxes at death.
 There is a minor exception that gifts made within three years of the death of the donor are brought back into the donor’s estate for estate tax purposes.